waaverecords/PowerToys-Run-Spotify/README.md

 ## Features

-- Search for tracks, albums, artists and playlists
+- Search for songs, albums, artists and playlists
-- Play tracks, albums, artists and playlists
+- Play songs, albums, artists and playlists
-- Add track to queue (Shift+Enter)
+- Add song to queue (Shift+Enter)
-- Pause and resume playback
+- Pause and resume track
-- Skip or go back to the prior track
+- Go to previous or next track

 ## Installation